 The good news is, the industrial rustic look is an easy one to get creative with, and you can add as much or as little of the influence as you like – even in new spaces!

-Use some (or all) of these elements in your space for that industrial rustic influence – it’s all in the mix:
+Use some (or all) of these elements in your space for that industrial rustic flavor – it’s all in the mix:

 - Reclaimed materials